Why Remove Administrator Privileges?

 What’s the big deal?

 It’s important to understand the actual vulnerabilities that are in place when your user account has the most powerful permissions available.
 Sure, you can install programs at will, but how often do you actually have to do that once the system is working and running as you want?
-Having these elevated permissions means that anytime you encounter an infected website or preview an infected email, the malicious code that attempts to run behind the scenes also gains access to your elevated permissions to the entire system, allowing it do to whatever it wants.
+Having these elevated permissions means that anytime you encounter an infected website or preview an infected email, the malicious code that attempts to run behind the scenes also gains access to your elevated permissions to the entire system, allowing it to do whatever it wants.
 Your registry, your file system, even your files are all free for the taking.

 There is plenty of research to back up this theory that has been performed by numerous security companies.
 For instance, Beyond Trust’s 2016 Microsoft vulnerabilities survey found 416 vulnerabilities present in desktop operating systems newer than Vista up to Windows 10.
 When they removed admin rights, here is what they found: